Ronny011/Healthy/README.md

 # "Healthy"
- Predicting individual heart rate values per activity, personal physiology and measurements using a mixed effect (fixed slope, varying intercept) multiple linear regression machine learning model.
+ Predicting individual heart rate values per activity, personal physiology and measurements using a mixed effect (fixed slope, varying intercept) linear regression machine learning model.
  Built using Pandas on Python and R (some R libraries used are written in C and C++).
  Dataset is taken from the "Multilevel Monitoring of Activity and Sleep in Healthy People" by Alessio Rossi et al. PhysioNet, June 19 2020.